DEALING WITH MENTAL ILLNESS STIGMA

 Stigma is a negative stereotype.
 It is an unbearable reality for many people with mental illness, and how others judge them is their greatest barrier to a complete and satisfying life.

 Stigma differs from discrimination.
 Discrimination on the other hand is the unfair treatment due to a person’s identity.
-Summarily, Stigma is the negative stereotype and discrimination is the behaviour that results from the negative stereotype.
+Summarily, Stigma is the negative stereotype and discrimination is the behavior that results from the negative stereotype.

-Regardless of good intentions, people tend to perceive anyone whose psychological problems are worse than one’s own as “them” and not “us.”
+Regardless of good intentions, people tend to perceive anyone whose psychological problems are worse than their own as “them” and not “us.”
 They are referred to as “other” as the case may be.
 No one wants to be associated with a person battling mental illness.
 Stigma occurs when society labels someone as tainted or less desirable.

-Just as mental health issues, including depression, are a global issue so, sadly, are the stigma, shame and discrimination experienced by those with mental health problems.
+Just as mental health issues, including depression, are a global issue so, sadly, are the stigma, shame, and discrimination experienced by those with mental health problems.
 The stigma related to mental health problems is particularly severe and widespread.

 Mental health issues themselves do not discriminate as it is a “respecter” of nobody.
 They can happen to anyone.